pkp/learning-ojs/en/submissions.md

 If the Section Editor has any questions for the author, she can use the Pre-Review Discussions.

 ###Sending to Review
-Once the Section Editor is satisfied that the submission is appropriate for the journal, she can select the Send to Review action button.
+Once the Section Editor is satisfied that the submission is appropriate for the journal, she can select the **Send to Review** button to move the submission to the next stage.

 ![](learning-ojs-3-ed-submissions-send-to-review.png)

-It is important to keep the files to be reviewed checked.
+It is important to keep the check box checked next to the files to be reviewed.

-Hit the **Send to Review** button to move the submission to the next stage.